-Further, I believe that man, because of these gracious provisions and workings of God, can choose to seek and find God (Jeremiah 29:13; Acts 17:11–12).
-Moreover, no one can come to God without God calling (Acts 2:39) and drawing (John 6:44), and that God is drawing all individuals (John 12:32).
+Because of these gracious provisions and workings of God, man can choose to seek and find God (Ps.
+50:3; Isa 55: 6-8; Jer 29:13; Acts 17:11–12).
+Moreover, no one can come to God without God calling (Acts 2:39), drawing (John 6:44), and that God is drawing all individuals (John 12:32).
 The same Greek word for draw, helkuō, is used in both verses.
 “About 115 passages condition salvation on believing alone, and about 35 simply on faith.”
-Other grace enablements may include providential workings in and through other people, situations, and timing or circumstances that are a part of grace to provide an opportunity for every individual to choose to follow Christ.
+Other grace enablements may include providential workings in and through other people, prayers, situations, and timing or circumstances that are a part of grace to provide an opportunity for every individual to choose to follow Christ.

-The offer of the gospel is unconditional, but God sovereignly determined that the reception of the offer was conditioned upon grace-enabled faith.
-Thus, faith is the means to being regenerated and saved, not the reason for being saved.
-Finally, this truth of Scripture does not imply that God was held captive to the choice of man, but rather that God coextensively determined to create man and provide this genuine offer in eternity past; additionally, in order to fulfill this plan, God is not obligated to disseminate the gospel to people that he knows have rejected the light He has given them in creation and will in fact reject the gospel that He enables the lost to believe or reject; although He may still send the gospel to them.
+The offer of the gospel is unconditional but God sovereignly determined to condition the reception of the offer upon grace-enabled faith; therefore, faith is not reflective of a work or virtue of man, but of God’s sovereign plan of salvation by grace through faith (Eph 2:8).
+This indicates faith is the means to being regenerated and saved, not the reason for being saved.
+This truth of Scripture does not imply God is held captive to the choice of man, but rather it demonstrates God in eternity coextensively determined to create man with otherwise choice and provide a genuine offer of salvation, which can be accepted by grace-enabled faith or rejected.
+Additionally, to fulfill this plan, God is not obligated to disseminate the gospel to people He knows have rejected the light He has given them (Rom 1:18–23) and will also reject the gospel; although He may still send the gospel to them.

 Judas was at the table when Jesus said these words.